First home buyer deposit options

 Using equity from existing property

-Equity is the difference between your property's current value and what you owe on your mortgage.
+If you or your co-borrower already own property with significant equity, you can use that equity as a deposit for your next purchase.
+Equity is the difference between your property's current value and what you owe.
 For example, if your property is worth $800,000 and you owe $400,000, you have $400,000 in equity.
-Lenders typically allow you to access up to 80 per cent of your property's value, minus what you owe.
+Lenders typically allow you to access up to 80% of your property's value minus what you owe.

 Frequently asked questions